awslabs/voice-powered-analytics/README-Alexa.md

 - <a href="https://github.com/alexa/skill-sample-nodejs-city-guide/blob/master/unit-testing.md"> Unit Testing with Alexa</a> - a modern approach to unit testing your Alexa skills with <a href="http://getpostman.com/">Postman</a> and <a href="http://aws.amazon.com/apigateway">Amazon API Gateway</a>.
 5. If your sample skill is working properly, you can now customize your skill.

+####Troubleshooting
+- If you receive a response that reads: <i>"The remote endpoint could not be called, or the response it returned was invalid,"</i> this is an indication that something is broken.
+Copy the JSON from the Alexa skill and insert it as a test event to our Lambda function <b>VoiceAlexaSkillFull-AlexaMetricSkill-1</b>.
+You can then see the specific output from the Lambda function as to why it is not executing successfully.<br>
+- Also make sure that the DynamoDB has an entry with a value for your metric.
+</p></p></details></details>

 <summary><strong>Service Simulator Tips</strong></summary><p>
 - After you click the <b>"Ask [Your Skill Name]"</b> button, you should see the <b>Lambda Request and Lambda Response boxes</b> get populated with JSON data like in the screenshot above.
 - Click the <b>Listen</b> button in the bottom right corner to hear Alexa read the response.